psu-arts-arch-3/art-203/unit-2/lesson-3/narrative-website.md

-We'll be building these websites in Lesson 4,  but this lesson will involve some preparatory work so let's go over the overall project now.
+Students will build these websites in Lesson 4,  but this lesson will involve some preparatory work, so let's go over the overall project now.

 ### Objectives